proctorf/HIST289/index.md

 - Eleanor Stribling, <a href="https://medium.com/agatha-codes/a-bossy-sort-of-voice-3c3a18de3093" target="_blank">“A Bossy Sort of Voice: Quantifying gender bias in “Harry Potter” with Python and NLTK”</a> *Medium* May 4, 2018 (don't worry about the code)

+- Aatish Bhatia, <a href="https://www.nytimes.com/interactive/2023/04/26/upshot/gpt-from-scratch.html?searchResultPosition=1" target="_blank">“Watch an A.I Learn to Write by Reading Nothing but Jane Austen,”</a> The New York Times, April 27, 2023 (accessed 9/11/23)

 **Website Review** - <a href="https://dsl.richmond.edu/dispatch/introduction" target="_blank">"Mining the Dispatch"</a> to

-- Copy, rename, and move this [form](https://docs.google.com/document/d/1iJ76JzlcSR5aH3mpuYpapCx6d-tvRedAPWAe6qwE_Mk/edit?usp=sharing) to complete the assignment.
+- Copy, rename, and move this <a href="https://docs.google.com/document/d/1iJ76JzlcSR5aH3mpuYpapCx6d-tvRedAPWAe6qwE_Mk/edit?usp=sharing" target="_blank">form</a> to complete the assignment.
 Paste the associated url into Canvas.

 **Tutorial - Distant Reading with Voyant and nocodefunction.com**